renesas-rz/rzv_ai_sdk/Q11_fish_detection/README.md

 ### Instruction
 1. On Board terminal, go to the `tvm` directory of the rootfs.

-    For RZ/V2L and RZ/V2H
+   - For RZ/V2L
     ```sh
     cd /home/root/tvm
     ```

-    For RZ/V2N
+   - For RZ/V2H and RZ/V2N
     ```sh
     cd /home/weston/tvm
+    su # To change user to root.
     ```
+    >**Note:** Root previlage is required to access root owned hardware devices the application use.
+Run `exit` to end the root user mode.

 2. Change the values in `config.ini` as per the requirements.
 Detailed explanation of the `config.ini` file is given at [below section](#explanation-of-the-configini-file).
     ```sh